harness/developer-hub/release-notes/feature-flags.md

 ### Fixed issues
 #### Feature Flag SDKs
-- The React Client SDK has been updated to 1.1.0.
+- The React Client SDK has been updated to version 1.1.0.
 This includes the following changes:
   - You can now listen for errors that are caused by network issues.
 For more information about this, go to [the SDK's readme file.](https://github.com/harness/ff-react-client-sdk/blob/main/README.md) (FFM-6578)
-  - You can now provide the SDK with a set of evaluations which it can serve instantly on initialization.
+  - You can now provide the SDK with a set of evaluations that it can serve instantly on initialization.
 For more information about this, go to [the SDK's readme file.](https://github.com/harness/ff-react-client-sdk/blob/main/README.md) (FFM-6578)

-- The Javascript SDK has been updated to 1.8.0.
+- The Javascript SDK has been updated to version 1.8.0.
 This includes the following changes:
-  - You can now provide the SDK with a set of evaluations which it can serve instantly on initialization.
+  - You can now provide the SDK with a set of evaluations that it can serve instantly on initialization.
 For more information about this, go to [the SDK's readme file.](https://github.com/harness/ff-javascript-client-sdk/blob/main/README.md) (FFM-6489)

 ## January 24, 2023